-Ethnotechnology is the study of the way in which a particular society designs and produces its artifacts.
-As well as making a study of materials, tools and techniques, the historical, economic and sociological aspects of artifact production are examined.
+Traditional technology is the study of the way in which a particular society designs and produces its artefacts.
+As well as making a study of materials, tools and techniques, the historical, economic and sociological aspects of artefact production are examined.

-The theoretical areas of ethnotechnology include: 1. methodology and techniques of ethnotechnology.
-2. a systematic examination of the material culture and artifact production in societies such as those of the Australian aborigine and the people of Asia, and 3. an examination of traditional technology in Australia.
+The theoretical areas of traditional technology include: 1. the methodology and techniques of ethnographic enquiry; 2. a systematic examination of the material culture and artefact production in the societies of Asia; 3. an examination of traditional technology in Eastern Australia and 4. an investigation of the industrial archaeology of Eastern Australia

-The laboratory and fieldwork areas include group and individual projects involving: 1. experimental laboratory work on the examination and production of artifacts using established techniques, and 2. fieldwork examining a wide range of traditional technologies using ethnographic techniques.
+The laboratory and fieldwork areas include group and individual projects involving: 1. experimental laboratory work on the examination and production of artefacts using established techniques, and 2. fieldwork examining a wide range of traditional technologies and industrial archaeological sites using ethnographic and surveying techniques.

-21.3121 Ethnotechnology I
+21.3121 Traditional Technology I